Last updated on March 14th, 2026 at 04:32 pm

 Our experience is typical Sanibel accommodations, says the Chamber’s Lai.
 While rates on Sanibel are higher than the past, they are higher everywhere in Florida.

 “The difference is here, almost everything is brand new.
-The newer prodcut matches the higher price, where elsewhere in Florida, it’s the same product at a higher price,” Lai says.
+The newer product matches the higher price, where elsewhere in Florida, it’s the same product at a higher price,” Lai says.

 People who love Sanibel tend to return and thus they develop favorite places to dine.
 Some of those places are back; some aren’t.
 The good news: There are lots of places to eat.

 Near the lighthouse, one of our favorite spots to have breakfast on Sanibel, the Lighthouse Café, was destroyed.
 But it has been rebuit in a new location at 1020 Periwinkle Way and reopened in 2024.
-After a brief closure due to Hurricanes Helene and Milton, it’s back again.
 See daily specials and updates here.
 (Our family’s tradition was always to order the Granola Nut Whole Wheat Hot Cakes.)

 Many people have fond memories of two icons on Captiva: the Mucky Duck and the Bubble Room.

-The fun and funky Bubble Room is still being repaired, although a small coffee and dessert café operated by the Bubble Room called Boops, is open.
+Finally, the fun and funky Bubble Room opened July 14, 2025.
+(A small coffee and dessert café operated by the Bubble Room called Boops, had been open for more than a year.)
 The Bubble Room didn’t get permanent power to its building until the end of January, 2025, 854 days after Hurricane Ian!
-On social media, owners keep pushing back their opening date, which had been expected in spring 2025.

-We called the Mucky Duck the Lucky Duck after Ian because the storm never permeated inside the restaurant and it was among the first places to reopen.
+After Ian, we dubbed the Mucky Duck the Lucky Duck because the storm never permeated inside the restaurant and it was among the first places to reopen.
 But then the luck ran out with Helene and Milton.
 Waves pushed sand inside and the restaurant was filled with sand up to its windows.
-The Duck is undergoing a major repair job that is still in progress.
-There is no estimated completion date.
+The Duck is undergoing a major repair job and reopened in March 2026.

 Not only does the author still live on Sanibel, he stayed on the island during Hurricane Ian and shot videos of it happening.
 (He says he’d never do it again.)
 There are four Doc Ford restaurants on the Gulf Coast now, and despite the owner’s fame, it’s the quality of their food that has made them successes.